gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 {{RFC5061}} specifies the support for Dynamic Address Reconfiguration in SCTP.
-DTLS Chunks has limited support for Dynamic Address Reconfiguration and requires updates in {{RFC5061}}.
+DTLS Chunks has limited support for Dynamic Address Reconfiguration and requires an update of {{RFC5061}}.

-### Normative

 Section 4.1.1 of {{RFC5061}} specifies that ASCONF message are required to be sent authenticated with SCTP-AUTH {{RFC4895}}.
-For SCTP associations using DTLS Chunk this results in the use of redundant mechanism for Authentication with both SCTP-AUTH and the DTLS Chunk.
+For SCTP associations using DTLS Chunk this would result in the use of redundant and non-compatible mechanisms for Authentication with both SCTP-AUTH and the DTLS Chunk.

 ### Limitations